codehsbooks/introcs/Basic-Data-Structures/finding-an-element-in-a-list.md

 }
 ```

-We already know that `"bread"` occurs at index 0.
-Here we are also finding the indices for `"lettuce"`, `"paper towels"`, and `"apple juice"`.
+We already know that "bread" occurs at index 0.
+Here we are also finding the indices for "lettuce", "paper towels", and "apple juice".
 What will get printed to the screen?
 What index values will be returned for each of these things?

 Answer: